SBCNY/Clinical-predictors-of-COVID-19-mortality/README.md

 Clinical predictors of COVID-19 mortality:
     The scripts in this repository is used to reproduce the results for “clinical predictors of COVID-19 mortality”.
     Program files are shared in the folders by figures name (Figure 2, Figure 3, and Figure 4).
-In folder Figure 1.
     Setup environments: This project is developed in Jupyter Notebook environment.
 So the following are required:
           •	Python 3.7.3
           •	Pandas 0.24.2